caesay/TypeLite/readme.md

 ## Changelog

+### Version 1.6.0       (22.
+1. 2016)
+Fixed       #110 interface for classes with a base class

+Added       #109 support for System.Sbyte

 ### Version 1.5.2       (29.
 11. 2015)
 Fixed       Error generating JsDoc in case of the name of the assembly contains a space